metabase/metabase/docs/embedding/signed-embedding.md

 In general, embedding works by displaying a Metabase URL inside an iframe on your website.
 A **signed embed** is an iframe that's secured with a signed JSON Web Token (JWT).
 The signed JWT will prevent website visitors from poking around in your Metabase through the iframe.

-However, signed JWTs _won't create user sessions_ (server-side sessions), so signed embeds can't be combined with [data sandboxes](../permissions/data-sandboxes).
+Signed embeds can't be combined with [data sandboxes](../permissions/data-sandboxes) because signed JWTs don't create user sessions (server-side sessions).

+To restrict data in signed embeds for specific people or groups, set up [locked parameters](./signed-embedding-parameters#pre-filtering-data-in-a-signed-embed) instead.

 ## How signed embedding works